UCSC-CSE-114A/01-haskell/README.md

 **If your output does not have one of the above your code will receive a zero**

-If for some problem, you cannot get the code to compile, leave it as is with the `error ...` with your partial solution enclosed below as a comment.
+If for some reason, you cannot get the code to compile, leave it as is with the `error ...` with your partial solution enclosed below as a comment.